-LendingCrowd helps to provide you with peace of mind through our Credit Team, who have over 100 years’ combined experience in reviewing financial information.
+LendingCrowd helps to provide you with peace of mind through our Credit Team, who have vast experience of reviewing financial information.
 We ensure that all borrowers on the platform have passed robust identity and credit checks carried out through reputable suppliers.

 For our Self Select accounts, the minimum is £20.
 For our Growth and Income accounts, it’s £1,000.

 You can withdraw money in your investor account that you haven’t lent out, you can withdraw it by logging in and clicking on ‘Transfer Out’.
 The first time you withdraw funds, you’ll need to enter your bank details for us to verify.
 If you transferred in money by debit card, we’ll need you to email us a bank statement for the same account from within the last 3 months to enable us to verify the details for returning your money.
 If you transferred in money by bank transfer, we’ll already have your bank details to verify (provided the details you provide match the account that you transferred money from).
 Once we’ve verified your bank details, complete the amount you want to transfer.
 We’ll then return it to your bank account within 3 working days, or to your debit card in between 5 and 10 working days (as we use an external card payments provider, we can’t control how long this takes).

 This is interest that’s due on a loan but not yet charged.
 Interest is usually applied each month around the time the loan repayment is received.

 No. We currently only accept investor sign-ups from UK residents.